-Unfortunately the world we live in includes some pretty despicable human beings.
-When mental illness is implicated in their horrible acts, this is likely to only further promotes stigma.
-Sometimes an awful person is just an awful person, end of story; no need to drag mental illness into it.
+Unfortunately, the world we live in includes some pretty despicable human beings.
+When mental illness is implicated in their horrible acts, this is likely to only further promote stigma.
+Sometimes an awful person is just an awful person, end of story; no need to blame mental illness.

 You can find more about stigma on the Stop Stigma page.